Terminal

 Index level (Jan 2006=100)

 The dollar is the most important macro variable.
-A strong dollar tightens global financial conditions, pressures commodities, and compresses EM growth.
-Druckenmiller's most-watched cross-asset signal.
+A strong dollar tightens global financial conditions, pressures commodities, and compresses EM growth — the most important cross-asset signal to monitor.

 EUR / USD